neicnordic/neic.no/training/travel-grant.md

 This grant under The NeIC Nordic Mobility Enhancement Programme is intended to provide or supplement travel funding for staff and end users (researchers) of the Nordic e-infrastructure community who can benefit from access to training programs offered in other Nordic countries.

 ### Requirements
-Only courses /modules directly related to current national and Nordic e-infrastructure training needs will be applicable for support.
+Only courses/modules directly related to current national and Nordic e-infrastructure training needs will be applicable for support.
 The application form is mandatory and can be found below.
 Technically the specific course or module has to be embodied in the NeIC Training Calendar.
 All courses on the [NeIC calendar](https://neic.no/training) are available for application.